AndrewHancock/MiniJava-compiler/README.md

 Minijava Compiler
 =================
 A compiler for a variant of "MiniJava."
-Supports x86 (AT&T Syntax), python and MIPS (SPIM) as target architecture.
+Supports x86 32-bit and 64-bit(AT&T Syntax) assembly, Python, and MIPS (SPIM) as target output.

 Usage
 =====